 Newsjacking

 Anything newsworthy (or even just timely) is more likely to get shares.
-Whether it’s an awards ceremony, another tweet from Kanye West (sigh) or an industry relevant conference- jumping on a bandwagon with your content is always a good idea.
+Whether it’s an awards ceremony, another tweet from Kanye West (sigh), or an industry-relevant conference- jumping on a bandwagon with your content is always a good idea.

 Humour

 This can be a hard one to pull off.
-But if you are funny (or someone thinks you are), then humour is a great vehicle for your content.
+But if you are funny (or someone thinks you are), then humor is a great vehicle for your content.
 If you are not feeling so confident, spend time on sites like The Onion or Buzzfeed to see what the funny threshold is these days.
 All you might need to do is to relax a bit and add some GIFs…

 Roundups and Ego Bait

 A roundup post is a great way to naturally invite inbound links.
-Collate a list of your favourite blogs, services or insights from key thinkers and influencers, and then ask them to share the published post.
+Collate a list of your favorite blogs, services or insights from key thinkers and influencers, and then ask them to share the published post.
 Writing ego bait posts is a great way to get links in a natural way- people love to share something they have been featured in.

 Controversy & Ranting